Veijo Baltzar: Visual arts

 Veijo Baltzar has been engaged in the visual arts since the late 1960s.
 His works were presented at the exhibition for young artists in the Ateneum art museum in 1975.
 Since then Baltzar has had numerous exhibitions in different parts of Finland, Sweden and the Czech Republic.
 Since the 1980s Baltzar has also done architectural design.

+Criminal cases

-Criminal case
+Criminal sentence in 2005

+A building that was in a nominal ownership of Baltzar's son burned down in March 2003.
+Baltzar was found guilty of attempted aggravated insurance fraud and received a one-year suspended prison sentence from the Turku Court of Appeal in 2005.

+Crimes committed between 2004–2019

+Baltzar was detained on 21 November 2019 by the Helsinki District Court for suspected crimes against seven underage and adult women born in the 1980s–2000s.
+Baltzar was suspected with a probable cause of human trafficking, aggravated human trafficking, sexual abuse, aggravated sexual abuse of a child, rape, aggravated rape, assault, and unlawful threat.
+The crimes were suspected of having taken place in Helsinki, Espoo, Raseborg, Suonenjoki, and Kuopio between 1 August 2004 and 19 November 2019.

-On November 21, 2019 Baltzar was detained for suspicion of human trafficking.
-On November 24, the newspaper Helsingin Sanomat published a multi page story about Baltzar's alleged inappropriate behaviour regarding young women, some of them underage, whom he had recruited to his theater productions.
-The charges were subsequently dismissed.
+On 24 November 2019, the newspaper Helsingin Sanomat published a multi-page story about Baltzar's alleged inappropriate behaviour against young women, some of them underage, whom he had recruited to his theater productions.

+Baltzar was found guilty of two counts of sexual abuse by the Helsinki Court of Appeal on 29 April 2025.
+He was sentenced to one year and 10 months of imprisonment and ordered to pay damages for the victims.